 Lyn has been writing all her life.
 In school, many teachers would tell her “If you don’t become a writer someday, I’ll be very disappointed.”
 Writing was always the way Lyn made sense of the world.
 It was and is her preferred way of communicating with others—a way to organize the jumbled thoughts in her mind and communicate those thoughts coherently.
 (Speaking was always much more difficult.)
 Working in counseling for many years, Lyn developed an appreciation for the stories of everyday life and people—the experiences that are at once unique to the individual yet common to us all.
 Through the years, she was a freelance writer.
 She is an award-winning writer and has been published in The Dallas Morning News, The Spokesman Review, The Cascades Mountain Echo, the Northern Kittitas County Tribune (where she was the editor for two years)—as well as numerous specialty publications and magazines.
-To encourage other writers and receive inspiration herself, Lyn facilitates a writer’s group at the Carpenter House Art Gallery and Museum called The Write Stuff, which meets on the last Friday of every month.
+To encourage other writers and receive inspiration herself, Lyn facilitated a writer’s group at the Carpenter House Art Gallery and Museum called The Write Stuff.

 Photo Gallery: Gerald Kauzlarich Oil Paintings